 2. Mitigate high radon levels:

-• Radon is measured in units of Becquerels per cubic metre (Bq/m3).
-Health Canada recommends that homes with levels above 200 Bq/m3 be mitigated.
+• Radon levels are reported in units of Becquerels per cubic metre (Bq/m3).
+The Canadian guideline for radon is 200 Bq/m3.
+Health Canada recommends that homes with levels of 200 to 600 Bq/m3 be mitigated within 2 years, and hones with levels above 600 Bq/m3 be mitigated within 1 year.

-• Radon enters buildings through cracks and openings in walls and foundations that are in contact with radon-containing soil.
-Therefore, mitigation typically involves the installation of a system to vent radon from beneath the home to the outdoors.
+• Mitigation typically involves installing a system to vent radon from beneath the home to the outdoors.

 • Post-mitigation testing should be done to ensure radon levels have been lowered.